Output-feedback Synthesis Orbit Geometry: Quotient Manifolds and LQG Direct Policy Optimization: Preliminaries and Notation

+The algorithmic framework examined in this paper for PO synthesis requires basic notions from Riemannian geometry; these are briefly reviewed in this section.
 Let $\calM \subset \bbR^N$ be a smooth manifold.
 A smooth curve is a smooth function $c:\bbR \to \calM$.
-The tangent space at $x$, denoted as $T_x \calM$, is the set of the tangent vectors $\dot{c}(0)$ of all smooth curves $c(\cdot)$ with $c(0)=x$.
-For example, as an Euclidean open set, the tangent spaces of $\tilde{\calC}_q$ identifies as For matrix manifolds, tangent vectors are matrices.
-We use boldface letters, e.g., $\bfV$, to denote such.
-The disjoint union of tangent spaces is called the tangent bundle, written as $T \calM$.
+The tangent space at $x \in \calM$, denoted as $T_x \calM$, is the set of the tangent vectors $\dot{c}(0)$ of all smooth curves $c(\cdot)$ with $c(0)=x$.
+For example, as an Euclidean open set, the tangent spaces of $\widetilde{\calC}_q$ identifies as For matrix manifolds, tangent vectors are matrices; such vectors are denoted by boldface letters, e.g., $\bfV$.
+The disjoint union of tangent spaces is called the tangent bundle, denoted as $T \calM$.